yanalunaterra/nanoid-c/openbsd/README.md

 - **Small.** 241 bytes.
 Header-only.
 No dependencies other than libc.
 - **Safe.** Uses [`getentropy(2)`][], a modern, reliable, secure randomness source.
-- **Short IDs.** A Nano ID is 15 characters shorter than a UUIDv4 while packing 4 bits more entropy.
+- **Short IDs.** A default Nano ID is 15 characters shorter than a UUIDv4 while encoding 4 bits more entropy.
 - **Portable.** POSIX-compliant.
 Available in [29 programming languages][ports].

 ```c